 Allows students to combine the study of Politics, International Relations, Sociology and Social Anthropology.

 Land Economy is concerned with the application of economics and law to the management of land, property and the environment.

-Trinity Hall is one of the premier law–teaching institutions in the UK, and its students have aspired to excellence in the law for over 650 years.
+Trinity Hall’s students have aspired to excellence in the law for over 650 years.